I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-kswave_output_capabilities.md

 `LargestFreeContiguousSampleMemory`

 Specifies the largest, free contiguous amount of sample memory.

-`MaximumBitsPerSample`

-Specifies the maximum bits per sample.

-`MaximumChannelsPerConnection`

-Specifies the maximum number of channels per connection.

-`MaximumSampleFrequency`

-Specifies the maximum sampling frequency.

-`MinimumBitsPerSample`

-Specifies the minimum bits per sample.

-`MinimumSampleFrequency`

-Specifies the minimum sampling frequency.

-`Static3DConnections`

-Indicates the number of static 3D connections.

-`StaticConnections`

-Indicates the number of static connections.

-`Streaming3DConnections`

-Indicates the number of streaming 3D connections.

-`StreamingConnections`

-Indicates the number of streaming connections.

-`Total3DConnections`

-Indicates the total number of 3D connections.

-`TotalConnections`

-Indicates the total number of connections.

-`TotalSampleMemory`

-Specifies the total amount of sample memory.

 ## Remarks
 This structure is used by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566523">KSPROPERTY_WAVE_OUTPUT_CAPABILITIES</a> property.